OLSF/epoch-archive/README.md

 ### 1. Build the binaries
-Assumes your libra source at ~/libra.
+The `make` recipes assume your 0L source is at `~/libra`.
 See ENV vars below for setting custom path

 ```
 git clone https://github.com/OLSF/epoch-archive.git